jshakes/skimmer/readme.md

 ### Add `data-translation` attributes

-Add `data-translation` attributes to the HTML elements you wish to translate to match them with the dictionary entries.
+Add `data-translation` attributes to match HTML elements with the dictionary entries.

     <p data-translation="welcome-text">Hello, how are you?</p>
     <p data-translation="goodbye-text">Goodbye and have a nice day</p>

 ### Instantiate a Skimmer object

-Call a new instance of the Skimmer class, passing in your dictionary.
+Call a new instance of the Skimmer class, passing in your dictionary array.

     var skimmer = new Skimmer({
         dictionary: dictionaries